Around wine

 Some basic principles

-• The temperature, the temperature remains an essential factor for the good aging of the wine, the ideal temperature range is between 10 ° C and 12 ° C without sudden temperature variation.
+• The temperature, the temperature remains an essential factor for the good aging of the wine, the ideal temperature range is between 10 ° C and 12 ° C without any sudden temperature variation.

 • Light and wine do not mix well, especially with white wines.